Inspection & Verification:

 Positive Material Identification (PMI): Verifying Material Certainty

-• Process: 100% PMI on incoming stainless and critical alloys; finished‑good PMI as specified in your project’s Inspection & Test Plan (ITP).
+• Process: PMI on incoming stainless and critical alloys, finished‑good as specified in your project’s Inspection & Test Plan (ITP).

-• OEM benefit: Certified material certainty supporting FSMA/HARPC traceability and mitigating long‑term corrosion risk in wastewater applications.
+• OEM benefit: Certified material certainty supporting traceability and mitigating long‑term corrosion risk in stainless steel applications.

 • Process: CAD‑based laser outlines are projected onto the work surface to guide exact placement of brackets, nozzles, and stiffeners.